userfrosting/learn/pages/11.cli/01.commands/docs.md

 The `debug` command will run a series of tests to make sure everything is ready to run UserFrosting on your system.
 If you have trouble accessing your UserFrosting installation, you should run this command first to make sure basic requirements are met.

-The information displayed by this command can also be useful to other people when [asking for help](/troubleshooting/getting-help) and submitting new issues on GitHub.
+The information displayed by this command can also be useful to other people when [asking for help](/troubleshooting/getting-help) or submitting new issues on GitHub.

 ```bash
 $ php bakery debug